 Your First 5K: What to Expect

-Fall is a popular time for 5Ks races.
-If you’ve made the plunge and signed up for your first 5k this fall, congrats!
+If you’ve made the plunge and signed up for your first 5k this year, congrats!
 The 5k, or 3.1 mile run, is the most popular race distance in the United States, with 7.6 million finishers in 2015 alone.
 Being relatively short compared to other common races, the 5k is a perfect first race for those who don’t normally run.
 Even if you don’t consider yourself a runner, the 5k can be a great fitness goal if you are trying to improve your physical health.

 We know that race day, especially for your first race, can be nerve-wracking.
 To help you reach the finish line without a hitch, we created this quick tip guide so that you know what’s coming before, during, and after the race before you even set foot on the course.

 - Stick with 2 to 3 short runs this week so that you can be well-rested for race day.

 - Don’t try anything new.
 This includes running shoes, gear, and food.
 You don’t want to give yourself painful blisters before race day.

 - Since pre-race jitters are normal the night before a race, get good quality sleep in the 2 to 3 days leading up to the race.